Top-Rated Securities Fraud Lawyers | Trusted Investor Advocacy

 IBN Financial Services – Investor Lawsuit Investigation

-The White Law Group is investigating potential securities fraud claims involving IBN Financial Services, Inc. (CRD#: 42360), a FINRA-registered brokerage firm headquartered in Liverpool, New York.
-The firm has been the subject of multiple regulatory sanctions and supervisory failures, particularly tied to the sale of high-risk alternative investments.
-These issues have reportedly caused significant losses for investors.
-Individuals who purchased securities through IBN Financial or its representatives may be entitled to pursue claims to recover damages.
+The White Law Group is investigating potential securities fraud claims involving IBN Financial Services, Inc. (CRD #42360), a FINRA-registered brokerage firm headquartered in Liverpool, New York.
+The firm has been the subject of multiple regulatory sanctions and supervisory failures, particularly tied to the sale of high-risk alternative investments, and two of its formerly registered representatives now face a major federal fraud case.
+Individuals who purchased securities through IBN Financial or its representatives may be entitled to pursue claims for recovery through FINRA arbitration.

 About IBN Financial Services